piotrmaslanka/satella/docs/instrumentation/traceback.md

 It also allows to pretty print the exception.
 Traceback is picklable, so you can safely do so and analyze the exception at your own leisure.

+Unpickling _Traceback_ objects in any environment is safe.
+However, obtaining variable values via _load_value_ might be not.

 Usage:
 ```python
 from satella.instrumentation import Traceback